MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-google-domains.md

     In the **Custom resource records** section, create a record by using the values from the next row in the table, and then again choose **Add** to complete that record.

-    Repeat this process until you have created all required CNAME records.
+    Repeat this process until you have created all of the required CNAME records.

 ## Add a TXT record for SPF to help prevent email spam
 <a name="BKMK_add_TXT"> </a>